CICS110/CICS110.github.io/main/lectures/13_errors_modules_docs/Jared/index.md

 ```

 That said, I'm pretty sure that most **normal** uses of try-except-finally
-could just be accomplished with a try-except like so (may I'm missing something):
+could just be accomplished with a try-except like so (maybe I'm missing something):

 ```py
 try: